 It may be the most common objection people raise against the sovereignty of God: "If God has already decreed everything, why bother praying?"

 The question feels like a knockout punch.
 It seems logically airtight.
 It's the same instinctive resistance the flesh always mounts against sovereignty.
-If the future is fixed, prayer is pointless — a child turning a disconnected steering wheel and pretending to drive.
+If the future is fixed, prayer is pointless — a child pressing the buttons of an unplugged controller and thinking he is playing.

 But this objection, for all its surface logic, reveals a profound misunderstanding — not just of prayer, but of how God works in the world.
 And when you see what Scripture actually teaches, sovereignty doesn't kill your prayer life.
 It sets it on fire.